ReagentX/crabstep/README.md

 ## Origin

-The format is derived from the data structure used by `NeXTSTEP`'s `NXTypedStream` APIs.
+The `typedstream` format is derived from the data structure used by `NeXTSTEP`'s `NXTypedStream` APIs.

 ## Features